jianqiucao/EE367L/Lab3/Lab3.md

     - Add code for parsing "**d**".
 Check the existence of the file.
 If it exists, query user for if it would like to overwrite the file before send the command to the server.

     - Create the file by using `FILE *fp = fopen(file_name, "w");`, and write file using `fputs(buf, fp);`

   - In **server.c**, check if the file exists first, and send a message to let the client know the existence.
 If it exists, send the content to the client.

     Tip: You can run client367 in another directory so that the client won't overwrite the original file for downloading it.
+You can verify your downloaded files by using "`ls -l`" to check the size of the files.

 - **Stage 7: Complete the assignment.**